myhdl/myhdl/doc/source/manual/preface.rst

 The goal of the MyHDL project is to empower hardware designers with the elegance and simplicity of the Python language.

-MyHDL is a free, open-source (LGPL) package for using Python as a hardware description and verification language.
+MyHDL is a free, open-source package for using Python as a hardware description and verification language.
 Python is a very high level language, and hardware designers can use its full power to model and simulate their designs.
 Moreover, MyHDL can convert a design to